TFT Home

 PuraShield Firefighting Air Decontamination

-and provides firefighters with added protection from cancer-causing particulates, volatile organic compounds (VOCs), and aerosols carrying bacteria and viruses.
+The PuraShield technology was developed by Purafil and claims to provide added protection from cancer-causing particulates and volatile organic compounds (VOCs).
 This technology uses four separate stages to clean any air passing through.
 Purafil is an established company with patented filtration technology that services NASA launch pads, the Smithsonian Institute, and more!

 Learn about VOCs, particulates, and aerosols carrying viruses and bacteria in this article.